DrYoussefIbrahim/bitwise_calculator/README.md

 </ul>

 <h2> Mode of operation </h2>
-The controller continously scans the key matrix using the 74HC165 shift register.
+<p>The controller continously scans the key matrix using the 74HC165 shift register.
 Key inputs are parsed accordingly in software and the display is updated via the I2C interface.
+Simple, really! </p>

-Simple, really!
-All the magic happens in the software which implements the calculator function as well as drives the display animations.
+<p>All the magic happens in the software which implements the calculator function as well as drives the display animations.
 One of the keys on the key matrix is wired directly to the micro to serve as a wake-up interrupt since this isn't straight forward to implement using the shift register.
-This power-down feature is not currently implemented.
+This power-down feature is not currently implemented. </p>

+<p> This project is still a work in progress. </p>